Hal Gould: Gallery curator

 Gould repeatedly asked for the Denver Art Museum to display fine art photography, but director Otto Bach refused to consider the medium.
 To make artistic photography available to the public, Gould and others created a venue for displaying works directly behind the Denver Art Museum—eventually this would become the gallery Camera Obscura.
 This is now one of the oldest galleries dedicated exclusively to fine art photography.
 Gould's gallery gave Sebastião Salgado his first show in America, and has been publishing the Photography in the Fine Arts Quarterly since 1983.

-Gould hosted his last show as curator of Camera Obscura Gallery featuring his works and those by Gallery associate director, Loretta Young-Gautier, and then closed the Gallery doors to the public after the conclusion of the open house reception for their show on April 30, 2011.
-According to the March 20, 2011 article in The Denver Post, Gould cites "No sales" brought on by the recent recession as the reason for closing the Gallery.
-Gould dies on June 25, 2015 at age of 95.
+Gould hosted his last show as curator of Camera Obscura Gallery, featuring his works and those by Gallery associate director Loretta Young-Gautier, and then closed the Gallery doors to the public after the conclusion of the open house reception for their show on April 30, 2011.
+According to the March 20, 2011, article in The Denver Post, Gould cites "No sales" brought on by the recent recession as the reason for closing the Gallery.
+Gould died on June 25, 2015, at the age of 95.